Tackling Bullying in the NHS - A collective call to action

 Often staff don’t feel comfortable or able to challenge poor behaviour.
 Somerset Partnership NHS Foundation Trust’s See Something, Say Something campaign sought to address this by giving staff the tools and language to empower them to challenge poor behaviour and to tackle low level concerns.

-West Suffolk NHS Foundation Trust encouraged staff to speak up about behaviour or safety issues with a key element being positive framing for conversations.
+West Suffolk NHS Foundation Trust gave staff the freedom to speak up about behaviour or safety issues with a key element being positive framing for conversations.
 This led to the percentage of staff at the trust reporting most recent experience of harassment, bullying or abuse increasing from 25 per cent in 2015 to 51 per cent in 2016.

 HR policies and the use of these policies can sometimes have a negative impact on staff and their morale and in some cases leave them feeling like they are being bullied.
 Norfolk and Norwich University Hospitals NHS Foundation Trust, in partnership, developed a new attendance policy and encouraged a more flexible approach to its use – so all staff are treated as individuals.
 This has led to fewer staff going off sick and fewer staff being sanctioned for being off sick a number of times.